 TARGET USERS: Individuals, Businesses, Industry, Government

-KEY CONSIDERATIONS: As part of UN-Habitat’s Waste Wise Cities program, they launched a challenge to clean up and establish sustainable waste management programs in 20 cities around the world, by 2022.
+KEY CONSIDERATIONS: UN-Habitat’s Waste Wise Cities program has launched a challenge to clean-up and establish sustainable waste management programs in 20 cities around the world by 2022.

-The world’s cities produce every year about 11 billion tonnes of solid waste.
-Managing waste properly is essential for building sustainable and livable cities, but it remains a challenge for many cities.
+The world’s cities produce about 11 billion tonnes of solid waste each year.
+Managing waste properly is essential for building sustainable and liveable cities, but remains a challenge for many cities.

-As part of UN-Habitat’s Waste Wise Cities program, they launched a challenge to clean up and establish sustainable waste management programs in 20 cities around the world, by 2022.
-Cities can apply to the challenge as either as Changemaker City, taking up the challenge, or as a Supporter City, assisting a Changemaker City.
+UN-Habitat’s Waste Wise Cities Program launched a challenge to clean-up and establish sustainable waste management programs in 20 cities around the world by 2022.
+Cities (old and new members of the Waste Wise Cities Campaign) can apply to the challenge either as a Changemaker City, taking up the challenge, or as a Supporter City, assisting a Changemaker City.

-The selected cities act as role models for sustainable waste management and are supported by UN-Habitat, its partners and the global community of waste management experts.
-By taking on the challenge, the cities also have a chance to reduce their greenhouse gas emissions, create employment, promote economic growth, decrease operational costs and improve public health.
+Selected Supporter Cities act as role models for sustainable waste management and are supported by UN-Habitat, its partners and the global community of waste management experts.
+By taking on the challenge, Changemaker Cities have the chance to reduce greenhouse gas emissions, create employment, promote economic growth, decrease operational costs and improve public health.

-Changemaker City: Cities that are ready to take up the challenge of cleaning up and establishing a sustainable waste management system by 2022.
-In collaboration with UN-Habitat, international experts and the Supporter Cities, Changemaker Cities will implement changes.
+Changemaker Cities are ready to take up the challenge of cleaning-up and establishing a sustainable waste management system by 2022.
+In collaboration with UN-Habitat, international experts and the Supporter Cities, Changemaker Cities will implement changes and must commit to:

-Supporter City: Cities that are ready to guide and support Changemaker Cities on their journey towards sustainable waste management.
-Supporter Cities share their knowledge and experiences, build capacity of the Changemaker Cities’ staff, support the development of project proposals and mobilization of funds, as well accompany the implementation of the projects through field visits.
+Supporter Cities are ready to guide and support Changemaker Cities on their journey towards sustainable waste management.
+Supporter Cities share their knowledge and experiences, build capacity of Changemaker City staff, support the development of project proposals and mobilization of funds, as well accompany the implementation of projects through field visits.
 They commit for the full time of the Challenge:

 Supporter City | Changemaker City